IBE160/SG-Oslo-Best/docs/ux-design-specification.md

     *   **Complete:** The component is hidden, and the generated content is displayed in its place.
 *   **Variants:** A single, consistent style will be used.

+#### 6.1.3 Theming and Customization

+To ensure a cohesive look and feel that aligns with the "The Innovator" theme, the standard Shadcn/UI components will be customized based on the project's defined Visual Foundation (Section 3).
+This will be achieved primarily through theming with CSS variables.

+*   **Color Mapping:** The color palette defined in the Color System (Section 3.1) will be mapped to Shadcn/UI's CSS variables for colors (e.g., `--primary`, `--secondary`, `--destructive`).
+This ensures all components automatically adopt the project's primary, accent, and semantic colors.
+*   **Typography:** The `Inter` font family and the defined type scale (Section 3.2) will be applied to the `body` and heading elements to ensure all components inherit the correct typography.
+*   **Spacing and Sizing:** Component-level spacing, corner radius (`border-radius`), and other layout-related properties will be configured using the project's base unit and spacing scale (Section 3.3) to maintain visual harmony.

+This approach allows for systematic and consistent customization of the base Shadcn/UI components, ensuring they align perfectly with our bespoke design direction.

 ---

 ## 7. UX Pattern Decisions